 Food is primarily the primary reason why ants infest a car.

 Ants are always in search of food.
-If you have any food leftovers in your car, you should get rid of them.
+Get rid of any food leftovers you may have in your vehicle.

 Get rid of everything using a vacuum.